 How can you spot outstanding raw material?

-Well take a sideways-look at how easy (or indeed difficult) it is to switch a user of a competitor product or brand across to your brand.
+Well, take a look at how easy (or indeed difficult) it is to switch a user of a competitor product or brand across to your brand.
 Does it take hours, days, months of trial before they will switch?